-If your turtle is reaching for the bowl, plate or place where you usually keep their food when serving, then it means that your turtle is hungry.
+If your turtle is reaching for the bowl, plate, or place where you usually keep its food when serving, then it means that your turtle is hungry.
 Baby turtles will do it often as they get hungry faster than adult turtles.
-You need to check their plate often and have to refill as they are full of energy and need food regularly.
+You need to check their plate often and have to refill them as they are full of energy and need food regularly.

 Other signs can be a turtle hitting over his tank’s wall or cage wall.
 Turtles do it because they are hungry and when they think that beyond the wall will be food to quench their hunger.

-If you want to avoid your turtle banging over the wall and like to know whether your turtles are hungry early then, you need to put foods dispersed in its living area.
+If you want to avoid your turtle banging over the wall and like to know whether your turtles are hungry early then, you need to put food dispersed in its living area.